Dildar Ali (দিলদার আলী)

 22/12/2022- Awarded Travel Grant of 1200 USD from Association for the Advancement of Artificial Intelligence, USA, to attend The 37th AAAI Conference in Artificial Intelligence.

-01/11/2022- One paper has been accepted in 37th AAAI Conference on Artificial Intelligence (AAAI-2023).
+01/11/2022- One paper accepted in 37th AAAI Conference on Artificial Intelligence (AAAI-2023), Washington DC, USA.

 Research